rodneyrehm/viewport-units-buggyfill/Readme.md

 //
 viewportUnitsBuggyfill.init({hacks: window.viewportUnitsBuggyfillHacks});

+// append the patched stylesheet to body instead of head viewportUnitsBuggyfill.init({appendToBody: true});

 // update internal declarations cache and recalculate pixel styles
 // this is handy when you add styles after .init() was run viewportUnitsBuggyfill.refresh();